fetacore/Infinitex/README.md

 The one part of the app is a LaTeX editor with search functionality and simplified bibliography and packages handling.
 The other part is a WYSIWYG editor based on quilljs.
 The simple part also supports encrypted documents.

-I have built it on Debian Linux and I tried on Windows but, like always, everything in there is crappy compared to Linux so I just dropped it.
+I have built it on Debian Linux and I tried on Windows but, like always, everything in there is crappy compared to Linux ~~so I just dropped it~~.
+I still have not tested on mac but I plan on doing it soon.
+Otherwise I expect that the program will be fully functional for anyone who wants to develop it on their mac.

+[URL](https://github.com/fetacore/Infinitex/releases) for prebuild binaries with autoupdates.

 In order to run LaTeX you need to have an installed version of the interpeter like TeXlive, MacTex or MikTex.